E Company, 506th Infantry Regiment (United States): Battle of the Bulge

 During December 1944 and January 1945, E Company and the rest of the 101st Airborne Division fought in Belgium in the Battle of the Bulge.
 The 101st was in France in December when the Germans launched their offensive in the Ardennes.
 They were told to hold the vital cross-roads at Bastogne and were soon encircled by the Germans.
 E Company fought in frigid weather under German artillery fire without winter clothing and with limited rations and ammunition.

 Between the days of 1 to 13 January, the company took control of the Bois Jacques woods in Belgium, between the town of Foy and Bizory.
 E Company was assigned to capture the town of Foy.

 Division Headquarters ordered the attack to begin at 0900 hours.
-During the assault, newly appointed company commander Lieutenant Norman Dike led E Company forward, then ordered 1st platoon (led by Lieutenant Jack Foley) to the left and lost contact with them.
+During the assault, company commander Lieutenant Norman Dike led E Company forward, then ordered 1st platoon (led by Lieutenant Jack Foley) to the left and lost contact with them.
 Dike ordered the remainder of the company to take cover after coming under fire.
 With the unit unable to proceed, he was informed by his subordinates that they would get killed if they didn't advance into the town, as they were now unprotected from enemy fire.
 At the same time, Captain Richard Winters, former company commander and now acting battalion commanding officer, radioed to Dike, telling him the same thing.
 Dike ordered 1st platoon on a flanking mission around the town, and then found cover and froze, ignoring Winters' orders.
 As Carwood Lipton, the first sergeant at the time, later put it: "He fell apart."

 According to Clancy Lyall, Dike stopped because he had been wounded in the right shoulder (which Lyall saw), not because he had panicked.

 In either case, Dike was immediately relieved by First Lieutenant Ronald Speirs under orders from Captain Winters.
-To countermand Dike's previous orders, Speirs himself ran through the town and German lines (as 1st platoon had no radio), linked up with the Item Company soldiers and relayed the order.
+To countermand Dike's previous orders, Speirs himself ran through the town and German lines (as the 1st platoon had no radio), linked up with the I Company soldiers and relayed the order.
 Having completed this, he then ran back through the German-occupied town.
 Carwood Lipton later stated that "the Germans were so shocked at seeing an American soldier running through their lines - they forgot to shoot!"
 Speirs was reassigned as commanding officer of E Company and remained in that position for the rest of the war.

 With the capture of Foy, the Allies defeated the German line in Bastogne.
 Afterward, E Company and the rest of the 506th PIR moved into Germany.
 The 101st Airborne Division was awarded a unit citation for holding the line at Bastogne.
-E Company suffered 82 casualties including 15 killed in action.
+E Company suffered 82 casualties including 14 killed in action.

 Occupation duties

-Toward the end of the war, E Company was assigned to occupation duty in Berchtesgaden, Germany, home to Adolf Hitler's Eagle's Nest house.
+Toward the end of the war, E Company was assigned to occupation duty in Berchtesgaden, Germany, home to Adolf Hitler's Berghof house.
 After that, the company was sent to Austria for further occupation duty.
 The company mostly attended to various patrols, awaiting the end of the war.